 In 1946 Woody Guthrie released two albums of 78 rpm records under the titles Songs to Grow On: Nursery Days and Songs to Grow On: Work Songs.
 Most of his work during this period found him in a trio with blues musicians Sonny Terry and Brownie McGhee.
 Woody joins them on many of their own records in an uncredited back up roll, as well as joining Leadbelly on some of his most famous recordings for Asch Records.

 David Stone Martin drew the covers for both Songs to Grow On albums.
-A women named Beatrice Landeck wrote the accompanying liner notes and, four years later, she took the name of her own book from the project.
+A women named Beatrice Landeck wrote the accompanying liner notes and, four years later, she took the name of her own book of children’s songs from the project.

 The book in question, Songs to Grow On (1950), was Landeck’s first.
 Her later works included Echoes of Africa in folk songs of the Americas (1961) and Learn to read, read to learn: poetry and prose from Afro-rooted sources (1975).
 She also produced a number of children’s records, some featuring songs she had written herself.
 Dr. Ermolaeva accuses Landeck of willfully whitewashing history.
 That certainly doesn’t seem to have been her intent.